fluffy/warp-draft/draft-lcurley-moq-transport.md

 The client issues a CONNECT request with a URL which the server uses for identification and authentication.
 All control messages and prioritization occur within the context of a single transport session, which means a single track bundle.
 When WebTransport is used, multiple transport sessions may be pooled over a single QUIC connection for efficiency.

-# Objects
-MoQTransport works by transferring objects over QUIC streams.
-The application determines how live content is fragmented into tracks, groups, and objects.

-## Groups
-TODO: Add text describing iteration of group and intra object priorities within a group and their relation to congestion response.
-Add how it refers to {{priority-congestion}}

 # Supported Transport Protocols  {#transport-protocols}